lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 Options
 *******

-:guilabel:`Sun & Sky Presets`:
+*Sun & Sky Presets*:

-- :guilabel:`Classic`:
+- Classic
-- :guilabel:`Desert`:
+- Desert
-- :guilabel:`Mountain`:
+- Mountain

 Sky
 ===

 Sky
-   This button enables the sky settings: it will create a "sky", with a "sun" if visible, and mix it with the background as defined in :guilabel:`World` settings.
+   This button enables the sky settings: it will create a "sky", with a "sun" if visible, and mix it with the background as defined in *World* settings.

 Turbidity
    This is a general parameter that affects sun view, sky and atmosphere;